radgrad/docusaurus2/docs/developers/design/config/settings.md

 ### cas

 This field contains settings to support CAS popup in the client browser.
-As before, there are two relevant settings (for UH CAS authentication):
+As before, there are two relevant settings (for UH CAS authentication) for the loginUrl field:

   * "https://cas-test.its.hawaii.edu/cas/login" (during development)
   * "https://authn.hawaii.edu/cas/login" (for production)